fuse-academics/12factorAppML/docs/index.md

 # Setting up your Python Environment

 A well-defined development environment and worflow that can be repeated for every new project helps to ensure efficient, consistent and high quality development.
 Keep the workflow simple, consistent and reproducible.
-Make sure to  documment everything and incorporate flexible architectures and scalable solutions that can adapt to evolving technologies and industry standards to sustain long-term functionality and relevance.
+Make sure to  document everything and incorporate flexible architectures and scalable solutions that can adapt to evolving technologies and industry standards to sustain long-term functionality and relevance.

 ## Pre-requisites